Discoverers is the Friends of Richmond Park activities programme for families and young people.

-Where in the Isabella Plantation can you find this Giant Rhubarb growing?
-Find out with the help of our Trail Leaflet and see if you can follow all the clues to a pleasant picnic spot!
+Isabella Trail You can still download our popular Trail Leaflet and see if you can follow all the clues to a pleasant picnic spot!

 Go to the "Out and About" page for more information including how to download the Isabella Plantation Trail Leaflet.

 |At the planning stage - watch this space!|